Podcast / Video: A guide to the IELTS Computer Delivered Test

 So, to help you feel fully prepared for your test, I have made a video that takes you through the official IDP PowerPoint presentation.
 This is the presentation that is shown to all test-takers in the waiting room before they sit their test.
 It contains the answers to all of the above questions and many, many more.

 Plus, I have added my own personal advice and comments that I will share with you as we go through the information.
-This is based on my experience as an examiner and at the chance I had to complete a computer delivered test late last year (and, honestly, there were some parts that were confusing even for me!)
+This is based on my experience as an examiner and at a chance I had to complete a computer delivered test late last year (and, honestly, there were some parts that were confusing even for me!)
 My hope is that by the end of the presentation, you will feel 100% confident about your IELTS computer delivered test and have 0 questions left (but if you do, write them in the comments below!)

 A big thanks to the staff at my old test centre, LT Pro St Petersburg, for kindly providing us with the presentation – it was a very generous gift and one that will help many test takers.

 If you are still unsure whether or not the IELTS computer delivered test is right, why not take a practice test to see if it right for you.
-If you would like to to do this, the the ONLY practice test that I would recommend is offered for free by the British Council on this link: https://takeielts.britishcouncil.org/take-ielts/prepare/computer-delivered-ielts/familiarisation-test.
+If you would like to to do this, the ONLY practice test that I would recommend is offered for free by the British Council on this link: https://takeielts.britishcouncil.org/take-ielts/prepare/computer-delivered-ielts/familiarisation-test.

 There are many other services offering practice IELTS computer based tests, but only this one has questions that you can 100% trust.
 Trust me, nothing is more damaging than practicing with materials that contain errors!

 I hope you found this lesson useful.
-Remember, it doesn’t matter if you are planning to sit the paper-based test of the IELTS computer delivered test, the questions you will be asked and the answers you are expected to give are exactly the same.
-So, if you are looking for a school that can take you step-by-step through the skills you need to perform well on your test day, then why come and study in My IELTS Classroom?
+Remember, it doesn’t matter if you are planning to sit the paper-based test or the IELTS computer delivered test, the questions you will be asked and the answers you are expected to give are exactly the same.
+So, if you are looking for a school that can take you step-by-step through the skills you need to perform well on your test day, then why not come and study in My IELTS Classroom?